 And of course – the other valuable thing about having an opinion is that it bonds you further to other people who share your values too.
 If you’re an “agreeable” person and give “equal respect” or “equal kind treatment” to EVERYBODY, you’re hardly going to develop a connection with many men – or even women, because there’s no depth to the relationship or friendship.

-A lot of us want to avoid being the ‘mean’ or judgmental person, but that’s boring, because you’re rejecting a part of yourself.
+A lot of us want to avoid being the ‘mean’ or judgmental person, but that’s boring because you’re rejecting a part of yourself.
 In the end, what excites us, and what draws other high value, high status men to YOU is what’s exciting about you.
-And when you think about it; what excites us humans is the juicy, controversial stuff. (read my article the power of words)
+And when you think about it, what excites us humans is the juicy, controversial stuff. (read my article the power of words)

 So you don’t have to be a woman who beats up her man or torches his car – but there’s a reason why the media hardly ever runs and articles on the ‘happy couple’ – because those stories are too boring to us.
 Sad and a bit sick, but true.

 So should you sit there bagging other people?
 No. But you SHOULD express your honest, authentic feelings and opinions, and use that as a way of bonding to others.
 Don’t just bitch with bad intentions because you’re green with envy or like to see others fail.
 That makes you the low value person.

 4) Talking about yourself all the time.
 Gosh it’s frustrating to hang around people who can only ever muster up conversations about themselves, isn’t it?
 Especially when you are in a group.
 And the problem is, most of these people don’t even realize they are doing it.